Table of Contents

 Humans cannot digest cellulose because they lack the enzymes essential for breaking the beta-acetyl linkages.
 The undigested cellulose acts as fibre that aids in the functioning of the intestinal tract.

 Cellulose is an important component found in the cell wall of green plants, algae and oomycetes.
 It is also secreted by a few bacteria to form biofilms.

-Which enzyme is responsible for breakdown cellulose?
+Which enzyme is responsible for the breakdown of cellulose?